walterpg/google-drive-sync/docs/privacy/index.md

 title: Privacy Statements
 ---

-The content authors associated with this site are solely focused on publishing useful, free software.
-Your fundamental human right to privacy is carefully protected by both this site and the sofware.
+The content authors associated with this site are primarily focused on publishing useful, free software.
+We believe *good* software always carefully protects its users' fundamental human right to privacy.
 The software made available here neither collects nor abuses your personal information.

+We also hope you find this site useful!
+The site's purpose to is to ensure a completely safe, private browsing experience, while providing access to, and information about the software.

-Please review the [Site Privacy](#site-privacy) section below for information regarding website privacy, and in particular, the site hosting service provider's policies.
+Please review the [Site Privacy](#site-privacy) section below for more information regarding website privacy and the site hosting service provider's policies.

 ---

 ### Plugin Privacy
-The plugin software uses Google-provided application programming interfaces that allow you to access your Google Drive account within KeePass.
+The plugin software uses Google provided application programming interfaces that allow you to access your Google Drive account within KeePass.
 It does so through the use of [open-standard authentication protocols and frameworks](https://tools.ietf.org/html/rfc6749).